MickMacLean/mickmaclean.github.io/bts_database.md

 <details>
   <summary> Albums </summary>

+This table contains the columns title, release date, and language.
 There are 32 official albums created by BTS: 17 where the primary language is Korean, 14 in Japanese, and 1 in English.
 Non-BTS albums to be included are not yet on this table.

   <br>